-Post-Baccalaureate Alternative Teacher Certification
+Post-Bachelors Alternative Teacher Certification

+Initial teaching certification can be earned in conjunction with or separate from coursework for a master's degree.
+Students who are preparing for teacher certification, and, at the same time, working toward a master's degree, are admitted to Graduate Studies under the appropriate Education MA option.
+Students who are preparing for teacher certification, but who are not working towards a master's degree, are admitted under the certification option.
+Initial teacher certifications can be earned in:

+Elementary- Grades EC-6

+Middle Level- Grades 4-8

+Secondary- Grades 7-12

-Initial teaching certifications can be earned in: Elementary- Grades EC-6 Middle Level- Grades 4-8 Secondary- Grades 8-12 All Level- Grades EC-12 Supplemental certifications in Bilingual, ESL, or Special Education are available with any certification.
+All Level- Grades EC-12

+Supplemental certifications in Bilingual, ESL, or Special Education are available with any certification.